orbeon/orbeon-forms-doc/xforms/submission-standard.md

 ## Introduction

 Orbeon Forms supports most standard XForms features, including serializations and replacements.
+For more information, please visit the [XForms 1.1 specification][1].

 ## Disabling Validation and relevance checks